 - Pick a clue to get started and set out on foot, or if you have small kids, get ready for some brief drives around town.

 - Duck hunting is hungry work.
-You’ll have some time to grab something yummy from Sam & Greg’s Pizza & Gelato, Pan e Vino, Three Skillets, or any other delicious local restaurant afterward.
+You’ll have some time to grab something yummy from the delicious local restaurants downtown afterward.

 I also like that this hunt is something you can do when out-of-town friends or family visit, just to show them around Huntsville a bit.
 It would be a great activity for a Scout troop, Mom’s Group, or church youth group to do together too.

 Because we had babies and a variety of children both big and small, the CVB was nice enough to secure a tour trolley for our hunt.
 Did you know you can contact the City of Huntsville’s Transportation Department and reserve trolley tours for private groups?
 How awesome and unique would a Lucky Duck Scavenger Hunt Birthday Party be?

 This post was originally published in 2013 and has been updated with most current information.

 Stephenie has worked with and around books and authors for over 12 years, both at retail booksellers and public libraries.
 She is a rare Huntsville native, mother of two high-energy teens and two ridiculous dogs, spouse of one incredible guy, and eerily addicted to community volunteering.
 When she's not being the Executive Editor for RCM she likes to stalk her favorite authors online, cook with way too much butter, and conduct freelance marketing and SMM work.